ehrpg/qstar/docs/character/index.md

 This penalty can be **temporary** or **permanently**.

 <blockquote class="important" markdown="1">
 If an Attribute were to drop below a d4 the character is incapacitated until the Attribute Damage is restored.
-If the Attribute Damage cannot be restored by *any* means, the character dies.
+If the Attribute would drop even lower, the character dies.
 </blockquote>

 <div class="left" markdown="1">

 ### Might (MI)

-> Might represents the character's physical strength and resilience.
+> [Might](#might-mi) represents the character's physical strength and
+> resilience.

-The damage of melee weapons is derived from might.
+The damage of melee weapons is derived from [Might](#might-mi).
 Also improves a character's toughness.

 </div>
 <div class="right" markdown="1">

 ### Speed (SP)

-> Speed measures the character's reflexes and eye-hand coordination.
+> [Speed](#speed-sp) measures the character's reflexes and eye-hand
+> coordination.

-Speed adds a bonus to ranged weapon attacks, is used for stealth and lets you act in a [Crisis](/#crisis) sooner.
+[Speed](#speed-sp) adds a bonus to ranged weapon attacks, is used for stealth and lets you act in a [Crisis](/#crisis) sooner.

 </div>
 <div class="left" markdown="1">

 ### Intelligence (IN)

-> Intelligence describes how well your character learns new things, and how well he remembers already existing things.
+> [Intelligence](#intelligence-in) describes how well your character learns new things, and how well he remembers already existing things.

-Intelligence improves a character's Attribute to assess situations and skills related to knowing things.
+[Intelligence](#intelligence-in) improves a character's Attribute to assess situations and skills related to knowing things.

 </div>
 <div class="right" markdown="1">

 ### Charisma (CH)

-> Charisma represents the character's physical attractiveness, force of personality and his Attribute to lead.
+> [Charisma](#charisma-ch) represents the character's physical attractiveness, force of personality and his ability to lead.

-Charisma is mostly used in social interactions between characters and NPCs.
+[Charisma](#charisma-ch) is mostly used in social interactions between characters and NPCs.

 </div>
 <div class="clearfix"></div>

 ## Movement Speed

-A creature's Movement Speed is derived from the creature's Speed Attribute.
+A creature's Movement Speed is derived from the creature's [Speed](#speed-sp) Attribute.
 Every creature has a base Movement Speed of 4 units per move action.
-Each step above a d4 adds one to the Movement Speed.
-E.g. a creature with a d12 in Speed has a Movement Speed of 8.
-A creature with a d12+2 in Speed has a Movement Speed of 10.
+Each step above a [d4](#d4) adds one to the Movement Speed.

 Traits, Races, Items and Equipment can also increase a creature's Movement Speed.